smachaje/LTI_Jitsi_Plugin/README.md

 3. Follow Cloud-hosted steps by replacing apps.dataii.com with your own meet.jit.si.school.edu

-Installation instructions in Canvas LMS:/
+#Installation instructions in Canvas LMS:

 1. Use this XML configuration files for LTI 1.3: https://www.eduappcenter.com/configurations/jpzki6053w5k9pue.xml
 2. In Settings for account or course, add new app configuration